 I didn’t really enjoy the movie Napoleon Dynamite the first time I saw it.
 My kids asked me to watch it with them after it came out a few years ago.
-I thought it was silly and didn’t have much point to it, though I did notice that it had a few funny lines.
+Though I noticed a few funny lines, I thought it was silly and didn’t have much point to it.
 When I heard my kids quoting these lines back and forth to each other after we watched it, it started to grow on me just a little bit, and we watched it together a second time.

 The American university, from the time of its beginnings, was deeply concerned with forming students’ character.
 That concern is stated in the mission statements of various universities, along with a commitment to ensuring that graduates would have, as Matthew Arnold observed, an exposure to the best that has been said, thought, written, and otherwise expressed about the human experience.